cydriclopez/docker-ng-dev/README.md

 /home/node/ng #
 ```

 Note that the command-line prompt has changed.
-This signifies that you have left your localhost PC environment and you are now inside the Angular-Node Docker container. ***In Linux the hashtag or pound character prompt signifies you have root superpowers so be very careful.
+This signifies that you have left your local host PC environment and you are now inside the Angular-Node Docker container. ***In Linux the hashtag or pound character prompt signifies you have root superpowers so be very careful.
 You have complete absolute control within that session.
 Mistakes can be damaging.*** You are in a virtual container session but you can affect the host system files.

 Docker and other alternative systems have addressed this vulnerability by running the container in rootless mode.